Let's race...

 European triathletes are spoilt for choice when it comes to warm weather racing.
 And whilst Lanzarote has its climbs, and Portugal the stunning architecture and culture, this Andalusian gem is the perfect combination.
 If you’re looking for a race destination that can please the athletes and spectators alike, forget what you think you know about Marbella and discover a whole new side to this misunderstood Mediterranean paradise.

-Ironman 70.3 Marbella is the relative new kid on the block, with its first edition in 2018.
-Quickly establishing itself as a challenging and stunning race venue, the reputation has steadily built.
+With its first edition in 2018, IRONMAN 70.3 Marbella has quickly established itself as a challenging and stunning race venue.
 With recent years boasting over 1300 athletes on the start line, and with an impressive pro field IRONMAN 70.3 Marbella offers a real test of mettle to all.

 One of the key attractions of IRONMAN 70.3 Marbella is the ease of travel to Southern Spain.
 Most low-cost carriers operate regular flights into Malaga airport, after which a quick 50 minute transfer will see you into Marbella Town.